-According to the National Center on Addiction and Substance Abuse (CASA) 2010 report, Behind Bars II: Substance Abuse and America's Prison Population, nearly 85% of the 2.3 million inmates in our country's jail and prison systems were involved with substances at the time of their arrest.
-56 From this population, approximately 1.5 million inmates met the DSM-IV medical criteria for substance abuse or addiction, and one-third of inmates had a clinically diagnosed mental health disorder.
-57 From this, we can hypothesize that many Region 3 crimes are committed by persons suffering from a mental health or substance use disorder.
+According to the National Center on Addiction and Substance Abuse (CASA) 2010 report, Behind Bars II: Substance Abuse and America's Prison Population, nearly 85% of the 2.3 million inmates in our country's jail and prison systems were involved with substances at the time of their arrest.57 From this population, approximately 1.5 million inmates met the DSM-IV medical criteria for substance abuse or addiction, and one-third of inmates had a clinically diagnosed mental health disorder.58 From this, we can hypothesize that many Region 3 crimes are committed by persons suffering from a mental health or substance use disorder.

 Alternatively, substance use becomes an issue for victims of violent and sexual crimes.
-Longitudinal studies reveal that victims of physical or sexual crimes are more likely to experience psychological distress, abuse substances, and become revictimized in the future.
-Examples of longitudinal studies include the 1995 National Survey of Adolescents and the 2005 National Survey of Adolescents Replication.58 These showed declines in non-experimental cigarette use and alcohol use as significantly greater for individuals who do not have a previous victimization than those with a history of victimization, indicating victimization is a great risk factor for later substance use.59
+Longitudinal studies reveal that victims of physical or sexual crimes are more likely to experience psychological distress, use substances, and become revictimized in the future.
+Examples of longitudinal studies include the 1995 National Survey of Adolescents and the 2005 National Survey of Adolescents Replication.
+These showed declines in non-experimental cigarette use and alcohol use as significantly greater for individuals who do not have a previous victimization than those with a history of victimization, indicating victimization is a great risk factor for later substance use.
+For example, the province of victimization is a great risk factor for later substance use.

-56 National Center on Addiction and Substance Abuse.
+57 National Center on Addiction and Substance Abuse.
 (2010).

-57 Ibid
+58 Ibid

-58 McCart, M.R. et al. (2011).
+59 McCart, M.R. et al. (2011).